MatusTabi/ios/README.md

 # Description
-Synchronization of processes that simulate building of H2O molecules.
+Synchronization of processes that simulate building of H2O molecules for Operating systems subject at VUT FIT.